 Donations of $2 and over are tax deductible.

-Can I donate items like toothbrushes or blankets?
+Can I donate items like blankets?

 We are unable to accept donated goods.
 As with all emergency appeals, the best and most effective way to help people is by donating cash.
 The cost of shipping donated items from Australia would far exceed the cost of purchasing them in bulk closer to Syria, from quality suppliers, and packing and delivering them from our Syrian warehouse.